Updated: Dec 8, 2020

 If you've skimmed and read nothing else, just give me this one- time to tune back in!
 I promise you won't regret it.
 So, you've done all your research, you've tested the camera out, and now you think you've got the camera you want... don't head out the store just yet!

 I bought my camera Feb 2020, and beginning of March 2020 I was in a serious car crash involving a SEMI TRUCK.
 Crazy right?
-Tune into this, protect your camera.
+Protect your camera.
 It does no good to invest in a new body without legit protection when so many things can go wrong.

 I have a killer camera bag that cushioned my camera against the crash, and a 3 year warranty on the camera body.
 Do yourself a huge huge favor now, invest a little more into your camera, and keep it safe!